In this article we are going to look at how to clean dogs’ ears.

 How to get an older dog used to having his ears cleaned

-If your dog is older and has developed a dislike to having his ears checked or washed you can combat this in slow steps too.
+If your dog is older and has developed a distaste to having his ears checked or cleaned you can combat this but at a very slow, patient pace.

 The best place to start is by training a reliable sit command.
 Check out our detailed “train your dog to sit” guide for more information.

 Make sure your dog will happily sit while you are both on the same level and while you have your hands on a a body part or area in which he is comfortable.

 Gradually over the course of several training sessions move your hands closer to his head and ears.
 Only go as far as your dog is comfortable, and every time he remains relaxed give him a piece of kibble to reward him.

 Begin repeating the process with a cotton wool pad or the ear cleaner in your hand.